-1 iv. one (1) day for teacher-directed preparation scheduled on the first Friday 2 after the 2 nd trimester ends (three hours of which will be dedicated to 3 Administrator directed training at the secondary level only), 4 v. and one (1) day after the last day of the student year as a minimum day for 5 teacher-directed room closing.
+1 iv. one (1) day for teacher-directed preparation scheduled on the first Friday 2 after the 2 nd trimester ends (three hours of which will be dedicated to 3 Administrator directed training at the secondary level only), 4 v. and one (1) day after the last day of the student year as a minimum day fo 5 teacher-directed room closing.
 6 b.
 In addition to the above, unit members shall perform co-curricular supervisory 7 assignments as assigned.
 In connection with those assignments, the District shall 8 first seek volunteers.
 If there are not sufficient volunteers, the District shall make 9 assignments on a non-voluntary, equitable basis.
 10 c.
 No unit member shall be required to serve more than four co-curricular supervisory 11 assignments per year.
 12 d.
 One Saturday co-curricular supervisory assignment shall be deemed to have 13 fulfilled the yearly requirements for such activities.
 14 e.
 In developing professional development topics to be offered under Section 1, the 15 District shall seek input from PVTA through a formal meeting with PVTA President 16 and two other PVTA members, selected by PVTA, to hear the needs of PVTA in 17 regards to professional development and work collaboratively to develop professional 18 development offerings.
 The District will work diligently to support the professional 19 development needs of staff through focused and ongoing training in the highest areas 20 of need.
 21 f.
 All professional development days will conclude with the opportunity for all 22 attendees to complete a feedback survey to express the value of the training received.
 23 Work Day 24 2.
-The length of the unit members' on-site work day shall be 7 1⁄2 hours inclusive of lunch.
-25 a.
-A 7 1⁄2 hour workday, exclusive of lunch may be required by the District during 26 non student days such as orientation days.
-27 b.
-No unit member shall be required to attend workshops beyond the working day 28 unless otherwise specified.
-29 After School Activities 30 3.
-In addition to the hours outlined in Section 2 above, unit members shall attend a reasonable 31 number of required professional meetings, participate in such professional activities and 32 perform such professional assignments as may be called or assigned by the principal or other
+The length of the unit members' on-site work day shall be 7 1⁄2 hours inclusive of lunch, 7 25 hours on Friday and before holidays.
+26 a.
+A 7 1⁄2 hour workday, exclusive of lunch may be required by the District during 27 non student days such as orientation days.
+28 b.
+The District may also require building based unit members to attend one sixty (60) 29 minute faculty meeting every four weeks.
+Prior to these meetings an agenda shall 30 be furnished to participants.
+31 c.
+In addition, the Superintendent may call four additional one-hour meetings per 32 year per site.